Vermunds/SkyrimSE-Mods/README.md

 # SkyrimSE-Mods
  Wrapper project for my Skyrim mods.
-Also my first attempt to understand CMake.

- Work in progress.

 ## Usage:
  To clone this repository properly, run this command from the command line: